2012-JAN-24: New Hampshire legislative committee studies bill to protect people who want to violate human rights legislation:

 The conflict thus is over which group is allowed to have religious freedom -- employers or employees.
 Both cannot win.

 Contraception use is high among Catholic women: some 98% have used a method forbidden by their church at some time during their lifetime and 70% are currently using a method.
 3

-2012-JUN-22: Student dismissal over counseling gays upheld by court:
+2012-JUN-22: Georgia: Student dismissal over counseling gays upheld by court: